-In the Brazilian Amazon, the retreat of the coronavirus sparks questions over immunity
+In the Brazilian Amazon, a sharp drop in coronavirus sparks questions over collective immunity

 “There isn’t a concrete explanation,” said Henrique dos Santos Pereira, a scientist at the Federal University of Amazonas.
 Maybe there’s an unseen biological immunity in the population.
 Or the city’s relative youth staved off the worst.

 “The problem is that we don’t know how many people are susceptible,” dos Santos Pereira said.
-“In the beginning, we were thinking it was everywhere, but it doesn’t seem like the whole world is susceptible. . . .
-It is causing us to reconsider the theory of herd immunity.”
+“In the beginning, we were thinking it was everyone, but it doesn’t seem like the whole world is susceptible … It is causing us to reconsider the theory of herd immunity.”

 Virgílio, the mayor, hopes the scientists are right.
 The medical system in Manaus has failed once.
 If a second wave does come, he has little doubt what would happen.